Legal issues of Chris Brown: 2022 dismissed rape allegation and defamation lawsuit

-UK nightclub assault
+2025 Nightclub assault case

 On May 15, 2025, Brown was arrested in Manchester, England, on a 2023 warrant issued against him for a grievous bodily harm charge.
-The charge resulted from an alleged incident which involved Brown smashing a tequila bottle over music producer Abraham Diaw's head while at a London nightclub on February 19, 2023.
+The charge resulted from an alleged incident which involved Brown smashing a Don Julio tequila bottle over music producer Abraham Diaw's head while at a London nightclub on February 19, 2023.
 Brown would then be detained by London's Metropolitan Police.
 Diaw has also filed a civil claim against Brown for £12m ($16m) in damages which are related to the injuries and losses he suffered during the alleged 2023 London nightclub incident.
 On May 16, the Manchester Magistrates' Court ordered Brown to remain in custody until at least June 13, 2025, when his case will be heard before the Southwark Crown court in London.
 The charges against Brown for the alleged assault on Diaw carry a maximum penalty of 16 years in prison.
 British police also charged Omololu Akinlolu, a rapper known by his stage name HoodyBaby, in connection with the alleged assault.

-On May 21, 2025, Brown was released on £5 million bail by the London court and was permitted to commence his "Breezy Bowl XX" world tour next month in accordance with his bail conditions.
+On May 21, 2025, Brown was released on £5 million ($6,771,950USD) bail by the London court and was permitted to commence his "Breezy Bowl XX" world tour next month in accordance with his bail conditions.
 On June 20, 2025, Brown pleaded not guilty at Southwark Crown Court to a charge of attempting to cause grievous bodily harm.
-He appeared again at the same court on July 11, where he entered not guilty pleas to two further charges: possession of an offensive weapon and assault occasioning actual bodily harm.
 On June 27, Diaw requested that the suit be dismissed with prejudice.
-Brown is still facing criminal charges in the case.
+On July 11, he entered not guilty pleas to two further charges: assault occasioning actual bodily harm and possession of an offensive weapon, relating to the same incident.
+He appeared at Southwark for a pre-trial hearing on January 28, 2026.
+Brown waved to fans and signed autographs as he left the courthouse.
+His trial has been scheduled to begin on October 26, 2026, alongside co-defendant Omololu Akinlolu.

+On July 24, 2026, Brown pleaded guilty to affray, and the charges of assault, attempting to cause grievous bodily harm, and having an offensive weapon were dropped.
+Akinlolu also pleaded guilty to affray, and the charges against him of assault and attempted grievous bodily harm were dropped.
+Supporters gathered outside Southwark Crown Court during the hearing.
+Brown waved to fans as he arrived and was met by cheers from supporters as he left the courthouse, where he also signed autographs.